base-org/web/apps/base-docs/tutorials/docs/4_account-abstraction-with-particle-network.md

 ### Familiarity with modern, frontend web development

-In this example, you'll be building a React-based application using Next JS and the `create-connectkit` CLI.
+In this example, you'll be building a React-based application using Next JS.

 ---